nice-game-hints/template/README.md

 The following text is shown to the user straight away so don't give up the solution here yet!
 It is also shown in Google's listings as they have a preview of the page.
 The actual hints are not shown in Google.

 Every `#` line (markdown's header) denotes one hint under the guide.
 That text is shown in the hint button so don't make it too long.
 It can be as simple as "Hint 1", "Hint 2" etc.

+Every '##' line denotes a hint that will reveal a spoiler next.
+These hints get special treatment in the UI.

 You can use basic markdown notations: https://guides.github.com/features/mastering-markdown/